netsuitephp/netsuite-php/README.md

 With 2019_1, this library provides support to utilize NetSuite's new account-specific data center URL with each request.
-In practice, this lookup does have a measurable overheard cost.
+In practice, this lookup does have a measurable overhead cost.
 As such, I'd suggest using this feature only if your manner of NetSuite integration is such that you make fewer connections, handling integration in batches.
 If your manner of integration is to instead make many frequent, brief requests from NetSuite,